 Fo another example, see the High Inquisitor's Order Banning Teachers from Giving Students Extraneous Information.

 A second kind of relative clause is the 'non-restrictive relative clause', also known as the 'supplementary relative clause'.
 An example is:

 The wand, which was lying on the floor, was broken.

-The clause is contained inside commas, which cordon it off from the rest of the sentence.
+In the written language, the clause is contained inside commas, which cordon it off from the rest of the sentence.
+In spoken English, the non-restrictive clause is likely to be spoken with specific intonation and emphasis.
 The relative clause does not restrict the meaning of the word 'wand'; it almost casually adds extra information, as if to say, 'oh, and by the way, the wand happened to be lying on the floor'.
 It could be left out without making much difference to the primary meaning of the sentence, namely, 'the wand was broken'.
 The name 'supplementary relative clause' refers to the fact that the information is not fully integrated into the larger structure and is not necessary for identifying the referent (the particular wand being referred to).

 Relative clauses as a device in writing

 The passage describing the Basilisk contains several relative clauses, which we will discuss one by one.
 (There is one example, 'all who are fixed with the beam of its eye shall suffer instant death', which I will leave out of consideration.
 This instance has grammatical complexities which distinguish it from the others.)

 Example 1: Integrated Relative Clause